EricCote/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 3. In the **WorldJourney - Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Without Debugging**.

+  >**Note**: The web error 500 is normal: we don't have any controller yet to display.

 4. In Microsoft Edge, in the address bar, note the port number that appears at the end of the URL **http://localhost:[port]**.
 You will use the port number during this lab.

 5. In Microsoft Edge, click **Close**.